Kishkuman13/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map creates a new array from the items in a different array. forEach will pass the function through each item in an array.

 2. Explain the difference between a callback and a higher order function.

+A callback function is passed to another function as an argument.
+The higher order function is the function that the callback is passed to.

 3. What is closure?

+the lexical environment of a function

 4. Describe the four rules of the 'this' keyword.

+the four rules for the 'this' keyword are global binding, implicit binding, new binding, and explicit binding.

+Global binding is generally the window.
+Implicit binding is the object before the dot when calling a function with dot notation.
+New binding is the specific instance of an object that is created with a constructor function.
+Explicit binding is applied when using the call() or apply() methods.

 5. Why do we need super() in an extended class?

+Super() passes the functions from the parent to the extended class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.